bonitasoft/bonita-doc/md/ldap-synchronizer.md

 Default value: user
 * bonita\_deactivate\_users: optional parameter that specifies whether the tool should deactivate Bonita users who are not present in LDAP.
 When bonita\_deactivate\_users is set to true, a Bonita user who is not present in LDAP is deactivated.
 The user are not removed from Bonita, but they cannot start process instances or do tasks.
-Note: If a user is deactivated in Bonita but present in LDAP, the tool always activates the user.
+* bonita\_reactivate\_users: optional parameter that specifies whether the tool should reactivate Bonita users who are deactivated in bonita but present in LDAP.
 Supported values: true or false
 Default value: true
 * allow\_recursive\_groups: optional parameter that specifies whether sub-groups should also be synchronized.
 The operation does not preserve the group hierarchy however, and the LDAP sub-groups will be created at root level in Bonita organization.